This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Time Warner Cable at the top of the page.

 We believe cable TV (pay-TV) is the most valuable segment, followed by broadband.
 This is primarily due to following reasons:

 High number of subscribers

-Time Warner Cable has just under 11 million pay-TV subscribers and more than 12 million broadband subscribers currently.
-Going forward we expect that broadband subscribers will continue to grow while the pay-TV subscribers will remain more or less stagnant in long-term.
+Time Warner Cable has just under 11 million residential pay-TV subscribers and around 13 million broadband subscribers, currently.
+Going forward, we expect that broadband subscribers will continue to grow, while the pay-TV subscribers will remain more or less stagnant in the long-term.

 High monthly subscription fees